 For a full explanation please read our communication guidelines.

 Q/.
 What are the school day timings and how to we drop off and pick up?

-Parents bringing their children to school or collecting from school safely must not obstructing the school gates or parking on the yellow lines, or in the school car park.
+Parents bringing their children to school or collecting from school safely must not obstruct the school gates or parking on the yellow lines, or in the school car park.

-Parents of younger children are reminded to keep hold of their child’s hand when arriving at and leaving the site – this includes nursery children who leave at 11:45am.
+Parents of younger children are reminded to keep hold of their child’s hand when arriving at and leaving the site – this includes nursery children leaving at 11:45am.

 No parent should drive into school.

 • Aim to arrive at school for 8:45am (and no earlier) so that children can go straight into their classrooms.
 Remember the front of the school is the school carpark and not a playground.
 The gates open at 8:45am as to the classrooms.